 Another 35 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Cholmley Settlers in United States in the 17th Century
+Cholmley Settlers in West Indies in the 17th Century

 - Joab Cholmley, who settled in Jamaica in 1684